oneeve8/kobble-data/content/Githubsupport.md

 # GitHub
 ## GitHub

-The free version of Kobble saves all your data on your local device
+The free version of Kobble saves all your data on your local device,

 You can add Sharing Support with an In-App purchase.
 Sharing is a key feature of Kobble.